 Waste statistics - recycling of batteries and accumulators

-In 2018, close to 48 % of portable batteries sold in the EU were collected for recycling.
+In 2019, 51% of portable batteries sold in the EU were collected for recycling.

 Sales and collection of portable batteries and accumulators

 The Batteries Directive defines targets for the collection rates of portable batteries and accumulators.
 The target for 2012 was a collection rate of 25 %, rising to 45 % by 2016.
-Seventeen of the EU Member States for which 2018 data are available recorded a collection rate of waste batteries of 45 % or more, with the highest just above 96 % (see Table 2).
-The most recent available data indicates a collection rate above 25 % for all EU Member States.
+In 2019 nineteen of the EU Member States recorded a collection rate of portable waste batteries of 45 % or more, with the highest nearly attaining 91 %; moreover, the Member State that has not yet reported 2019 data had reached the collection target in the previous year (2018) (see Table 2).
+The most recent available data indicate a collection rate above the former 25 % target for all EU Member States.
 Collection rates are calculated based on the sales data in Table 1a and the collection data in Table 1b, as a ratio of the weight of the collected batteries in a reference year divided by the average of the weight of the batteries sold during the reference year and the previous two years.

 Recycling of batteries and accumulators

-Due to the wide range of batteries that exist and the varying component metals of which they are made, there are specific recycling processes for each battery type.
-In this respect, the Batteries Directive differentiates between lead-acid batteries, Ni-Cd batteries (nickel-cadmium) and other batteries.
+Due to the wide range of batteries that exist and the different type of metals and compounds of which they are made, there are specific recycling processes for each battery type.
+In this respect, the Batteries Directive differentiates between the type of applied technology based on lead-acid, Ni-Cd (nickel-cadmium) and other elements and compounds.